braga-gustavo/API_Gerencia_Pessoas/README.md

 # People Management API

 ## 📌 Overview
-This project is a **RESTful API** developed as part of my **Bachelor's Degree in Information Systems**.
+This project is a **RESTful API** developed as part of my study in Java and Spring Framework.
 It provides an efficient way to manage people records, allowing users to **create, update, delete, and retrieve** information stored in a structured database.

 ## 🚀 Features
 - **User Registration:** Add new people with structured data.
 - **Data Update & Deletion:** Modify or remove registered records.
 - **User Search:** Retrieve detailed information using unique identifiers.
 - **RESTful API:** Designed following best practices for scalability and maintainability.
-- **Secure Authentication:** JWT-based authentication to protect user data.

 ## 🛠️ Technologies Used
 - **Java** (Backend development)